josh548/squirrel-csharp/README.md

 ```

 ## Integers
 Integers are the only numeric type currently supported.
+Negative integers are preceded with a minus sign.
+Positive integers can be preceded with an optional plus sign.
 ```
 1 +2 -3
 ```